gabywald/BioSilico/README.md

 TODO BioC++ example(s)

-### 'biosilico-biosilico' : Core represnetation for "In Silico" modelisation
+### 'biosilico-biosilico' : Core representation for "In Silico" modelisation

 A complete (?) dev framework to build a computer modelization / simulation for 'biological' agents.